 Director Demographics: Geography

-* The theaters in our analysis currently include: 1st Stage, Adventure, Ambassador, Arena, Constellation, Creative Cauldron, Doorway Arts, Faction of Fools, Field Trip, Flying V, Folger, Ford’s, Forum, Gala Hispanic, Hub, Imagination Stage, Keegan, Kennedy Center, Longacre Lea, Metro Stage, Molotov, Mosaic, Next Stop, Nu Sass, Olney, Pallas, Pinky Swear, Quotidian, Rep Stage, Rorschach, Round House, Scena, Shakespeare, Signature, Solas Nua, Spooky Action, Studio, Taffety Punk, Theater Alliance, Theater J, Toby’s, Unexpected Stage, Venus, Washington Stage Guild, Welders, Woolly Mammoth, WSC Avant Bard.
+* The theaters in our analysis currently include: 1st Stage, Adventure, Ally, Arena, Constellation, Convergence, Creative Cauldron, Faction of Fools, Flying V, Folger, Ford’s, Forum, Gala Hispanic, Hub, Imagination Stage, Keegan, Kennedy Center, Longacre Lea, Metro Stage, Monumental, Mosaic, Next Stop, Nu Sass, Olney, Pallas, Pinky Swear, Quotidian, Rep Stage, Restoration Stage, Rorschach, Round House, Scena, Shakespeare, Signature, Solas Nua, Spooky Action, Studio, Taffety Punk, Theater Alliance, Theater J, Theatre Prometheus, Toby’s, Unexpected Stage, Venus, Washington Stage Guild, Welders, Woolly Mammoth, and WSC Avant Bard.